RuneWiki/RS-DataAPI/README.md

 GET `/sprite/:group`:
 Convert a sprite into PNG format.
 Accepts group name, group ID, or spritesheet name (without the `,n` bit at the end)
 ex: https://api.runewiki.org/sprite/magicon?rev=530

+\* runestar tsv format is slightly modified - if multiple names match that hash, they will be separated by a tab on the same line.
+Do with that what you will.